-Professor Clay joined the faculty of Tiffin University in 2012 and is currently working on completing his Ph.D. in American Literature at Miami University, where he completed his M.A.
-He is a graduate of Hiram College, where he earned a B.A. in English and played varsity soccer and tennis.
+Brandon Clay joined the faculty of Tiffin University in 2012.
+He went to graduate school at Miami University and did his undergraduate work at Hiram College, where he played varsity soccer and tennis.
 Prior to coming to TU, Professor Clay held teaching positions at Miami University and Ohio University.
 He also taught high school English for several years.
 He has presented papers at national and international conferences, and his current research focuses on antebellum African American literature.

 |Dr. Teresa (Terry) Collins, Ph.D

 Associate Professor of Education

 B.Mus., Georgia State University

 A native of Findlay, Dr. Terry Collins joined the Tiffin University faculty in 2005.
 For twenty-five years prior to that, she served as a U.S. Army bandsman at installations throughout the United States, Europe, and Asia.
 She also has the distinction of being the first woman to integrate the Military Band Program.
 For the past several years she has worked as a classroom teacher in both music K-12, English 6-12, and as an adjunct lecturer at the University of Maryland, Central Texas College, Tabernacle Baptist Bible College & Seminary, and Old Dominion University.